eM4dri/42_ft_transcendence/NOTES.md

 > they implement 2fa with QR, in case some inspiration is needed fballest- team also do this imurugar
 > We can handle polling on socket.io to configiure what a dexxconection should be account for -> we can play we time to experiences how it woks our app as user experience

+Holly bible about nestJS with several other tools https://wanago.io/2023/06/12/api-nestjs-prisma-serializing/